s-h-a-d-o-w/ig-search-vienna/README.md

 ## What it does

-All I wanted to do was find interesting posts from people where I live.
+All I wanted to do was find interesting instagram posts from people where I live.
-But instagram's laughable search functionality makes that impossible.
+But IG's laughable search functionality makes that impossible.
 And their [APIs](https://www.instagram.com/developer/) ~~suck~~ are very restrictive "in the interest of privacy".

-So I wrote this little scraper that retrieves infos about hashtags being used in the city where I currently live at a slow enough rate that the IG servers don't seem to care (otherwise - `429`).
+So I wrote this little scraper that retrieves infos about hashtags being used in posts that have a geo tag for Vienna at a slow enough rate that the IG servers don't seem to care (otherwise - Response `429`).

 And it's already been helpful for penetrating the noise compared to looking at **all** recent posts for Vienna.